Le Relais Madeleine

 When it comes to French dining in Paris, the pretenders outnumber the practitioners.
 Every arrondissement houses restaurants that have learned to dress like a brasserie without ever learning to cook like one.
 The zinc is polished, the menu is laminated, and the steak-frites arrives with the emotional depth of a postcard.
 Famous Chef Thomas has eaten at enough of them to recognize the costume.

 Le Relais Madeleine, tucked into the 8th arrondissement on a quiet stretch of Rue du Chevalier de Saint-George, wears no costume.
-Steps from the Église de la Madeleine, it occupies the kind of corner that tourists walk past and Parisians walk into.
+Only steps away from the Église de la Madeleine, it occupies the kind of corner that tourists walk past and Parisians walk into.
 The room is not large, and it does not need to be.
 Warm lighting falls across tightly arranged tables that suggest intimacy by design rather than compromise.
 The walls carry the patina of a restaurant that has absorbed decades of conversation, laughter, and serious meals.

 This is not a brasserie that announces itself.
 It is one that waits to be discovered.